Antenna-coupled photon emission from hexagonal boron nitride tunnel junctions

 Further studies will be aimed at the increase of efficiencies through alternative antenna designs (e.g. patch antennas~\cite{bigourdan14} or nanocube antennas~\cite{akselrod14}) and improvements in fabrication and materials.
 For example, MIM propagation lengths may be increased through the use of monocrystalline metals~\cite{huang10b} or alternative materials \cite{khurgin10,boltasseva11,tassin12}.
-Higher efficiencies and spectrally narrower resonances can also be achieved through MIM gap resonances (see Supplementary Information).
-Equivalent circuit models will help to improve impedance matching between the tunnel junction and free-space, thereby improving the device efficiency further~\cite{bharadwaj09a,alu08a,greffet10a}. \\[-1.5ex]
+Higher efficiencies and spectrally narrower resonances can also be achieved through MIM gap resonances.
+Equivalent circuit models will help to improve impedance matching between the tunnel junction and free-space, thereby improving the device efficiency further~\cite{alu08a,greffet10a}. \\[-1.5ex]

-In conclusion, we have demonstrated optical antenna mediated conversion of electronic into optical energy in a solid-state system.
+In conclusion, we have demonstrated optical antenna mediated conversion of electronic into optical energy in a solid-state system, and its modulation at frequencies up to \unit[1]{GHz}.
+The vertical design of slot antennas allows for sub-nanometer control of gap-size and configuration, a goal which is difficult to achieve in traditional in-plane antenna designs.
 We find that arrays of slot antennas exhibit geometrically tunable, polarization-sensitive resonances that facilitate enhanced device transmission.
-While light emission from unstructured devices is weak and largely limited to the edges of the device, slot antenna arrays emit light from the entire device area.
+While light emission from unstructured devices is weak and limited to the edges of the device, slot antenna arrays emit from the entire device area.
 The emitted light is strongly polarized along the short axis of the slots in correspondence with the polarization dependence of the transmission.
-Peaks in transmission and light emission for the same device are spectrally shifted with respect to each other.
-Numerical simulations suggest that the enhanced transmission of far-field radiation is mediated by the electric dipole component of the slot resonance.
-On the other hand, it is the magnetic dipole resonance that couples localized plasmons in the tunnel junction to free-space radiation. \\[-1.5ex]
+The exploration of junction configurations based on van der Waals heterostructures \cite{geim13} with tailored electronic properties may lead to significant improvements in efficiencies and enable novel device functionalities.
+By reciprocity, the geometry presented in this study is also capable of converting far-field radiation into localized energy, which is of interest for photovoltaics, photodetection and optical sensors.\\